 My limited exposure to these pens leaves me with the sense that they are made for people who collect pens to display more than for use.
 The are so broad as to give trouble in getting a grip, and become all but unusable if the cap is posted.
 The quality control of the point also a source of concern; the only reason I’ve had anything to do with them is people have sent them to me asking me to render them capable of writing, which is startling in a pen costing so much.
 When they do write, the write well enough, and some people report great enjoyment out of the box, but if buying one that has not been previously tuned it would be well to expect at least the hesitations of baby-bottom tipping.

-Production Run: 2003 – present, with gaps; there hasn’t been an announcement that they’re stopping.
-For year of a specific version, see chart.
+Production Run: 2003 – 2015, with gaps; for year of a specific version, see chart.
+Given the gaps, they may make more at some point.

 Cost When New: Varies with model– see chart